It’s #WorldPlantMilkDay! Celebrate with some of our favourite dairy free products.

-For coffee you can’t beat Bonsoy.
-A little pricier than most, but designed especially for hot drinks, Australian born Bonsoy is worth every penny.
-Available from Ocado.
-A very close second is Oatly Foam-able and Alpro Coconut for professionals.
+For coffee you can’t beat Oatly Barista.
+Designed especially for hot drinks, it definitely won’t curdle.
+Bonsoy is also delicious and a close second, followed by Alpro Coconut for professionals if you prefer more of a coconut flavour.
 Both are widely available at all the major supermarkets and health food shops too.
 And for the tea leaves out there we recommend Alpro’s organic soya milk.

 Of course, everyone has their own preferences and taste buds but for the best products, avoid those with a huge list of ingredients.
 Often those with the simplest ingredients are the best tasting and better for you!

 A more recent foray into dairy free eating is the world of plant based cheeses.
 And with the addition of Sainsbury’s very own “Gary” range, it’s a world we want to live in.
 Try the caramelised onion “chedder” or the feta-esque “Greek style” for a delicious coconut based cheese board.

 And Sainsbury’s aren’t the only ones with their very own line of free from cheese, try Tesco soya based “smoked soya” for an alternative to hard smoked cheese.

 Our other faves include Violife’s parmesan and Vegusto’s No-Moo Piquant for incredible pizzas and cheese toasties.
 And for a simple cashew nut “cream cheese” you can make at home, try this little gem.
 Follow Your Heart’s Smoked Gouda and Pepperjack slices available at Ocado, Whole Foods Market and health food stores are also delicious.
 Both melt under the grill and are perfect for sandwiches or served on a burger.